darioizzo/audi/paper/paper.md

 - Efficient truncated polynomial arithmetic in arbitrary dimensions, built on top of [Obake](https://github.com/bluescarni/obake), a C++ library for symbolic manipulation of sparse multivariate polynomials, truncated power series, and Poisson series.
-  Unlike other packages, which often face severe memory bottlenecks as the polynomial order or number of variables grows, `pyaudi` avoids large static memory allocations and keeps computations memory-efficient.
+  Unlike other packages, which often face severe memory bottlenecks as the polynomial order or number of variables grows, `pyaudi` avoids large static memory allocations and keeps computations memory-efficient, at the cost of some extra bookeeping.

 - Vectorized generalized dual numbers, enabling simultaneous evaluation of identical computational graphs at multiple expansion points.
-This makes it possible to compute high-order tensors efficiently while amortizing the overhead of graph bookkeeping.
+This makes it possible to compute high-order tensors efficiently while amortizing the overhead of the extra bookeeping introduced by the use of [Obake](https://github.com/bluescarni/obake).

 - Taylor models implemented using Bernstein polynomials for bounding the range of multivariate polynomials.
-The only other comparable open-source package, called TaylorModels.jl, calculates bounds using Horner's scheme combined with interval arithmetic.
-A quick test in the next section shows significant speedup for even a relatively simple trivariate polynomial.
+A comparable open-source package, called TaylorModels.jl, calculates bounds using Horner's scheme combined with interval arithmetic.
+A quick test in the next section shows the significant speedup introduced using `pyaudi` for even a relatively simple trivariate polynomial.

-- Map inversion algorithm, implementing the algorithm described in [@berz2014introduction], thus allowing local inversion of the input–output relation of generic computational graphs.
+- Map inversion algorithm, implementing the algorithm described in [@berz2014introduction], thus allowing local inversion of input–output relations of generic computational graphs.

+## Comparison with DACE

 ## Comparison with TaylorModels.jl